conda-forge/conda-forge.github.io/docs/_sources/maintainer/updating_pkgs.rst.txt

 the repository.
 An archived repository can no longer accept PRs and issues, which prevents people and ``regro-cf-autotick-bot`` from updating the package (an example would be to re-render the feedstock to support new Python versions).
 Note that this **does not** remove the existing packages, those will still be available.

-If you believe a feedstock should be archived, please contact `@conda-forge/core <https://github.com/orgs/conda-forge/teams/core>`__.
+If you believe a feedstock should be archived, please do the following:

+1. Raise an issue on the feedstock asking if it can be archived (CC the maintainer team and @conda-forge/core)
+2. Fork `conda-forge/admin-requests <https://github.com/conda-forge/admin-requests>`__ and add a new text file in the ``archive`` directory with the repo name.
+3. Open a PR and cross-reference the issue raised in step 1.

 .. _maint_updating_maintainers: